 - 2 cups Oat Flour, divided**

 - 2/3 cup packed Light Brown Sugar, divided

 - 7 T. Coconut Oil (or buttery spread like Earth Balance), melted, divided

 **No oat flour?
 No problem!
 Place old fashioned rolled oats in a food processor or blender and pulse until powdery and resembles flour.

 Makes enough topping for about 8 slices of pie

 - 2 Cans Full Fat Coconut Milk (Typically found in baking aisle), chilled in the refrigerator for 8 hours or overnight

 - 2/3 Cup + 2 tsp.
 Powdered Sugar

 - 2 tsp.
 Vanilla Extract

-To make the coconut whipped cream, start by placing a glass or metal mixing bowl in the freezer to chill for 15 minutes, (if using a stand mixer to make the whipped cream, be sure to chill the bowl appropriate for that machine.)
-Then, open chilled cans of coconut milk, drain off the cloudy liquid and add only the thick, hardened cream to the chilled bowl.
-Beat with an electric hand mixer or stand mixer on high until smooth, about 30 seconds.
+To make the coconut whipped cream, start by placing a glass or metal mixing bowl in the freezer to chill for 10 minutes, (if using a stand mixer to make the whipped cream, be sure to chill the bowl appropriate for that machine.)
+Then, open chilled cans of coconut milk and add only the thick, hardened cream to the chilled bowl.
+(Discard the liquid.)
+Beat the cream with an electric hand mixer or stand mixer on high until smooth, about 30 seconds.
 Then, add powdered sugar and vanilla and beat on low for the first 10 seconds, and then on high for one minute or until fluffy and resembles whipped cream.